zhwcs120/you-get/README.md

 Made by [@soimort](https://github.com/soimort), who is in turn powered by :coffee:, :pizza: and :ramen:.

-You can find the [list of all contributors](https://github.com/soimort/you-get/graphs/contributors) here.
+You can find the [list of all contributors](https://github.com/soimort/you-get/graphs/contributors) here Thx.